Sometrik/canvas/README.md

 Currently this library is used to create OpenGL textures with an interface which is based on HTML5 Canvas.

-On Windows, rendering is done using GDI+, Cairo is used on Linux and Quartz2D is used on iOS.
+On Windows, rendering is done using GDI+, Cairo is used on Linux, Quartz2D is used on iOS and Android Canvas is used on Android.

-Development of an Android version is in progress.

 Fluent Style
 ============